 If a person in your home was diagnosed with scabies, wash all the clothes that everyone in the home has worn in the last 4 to 5 days.
 This will keep you or your housemates from getting re-infested with scabies from dirty clothes.

 People with crusted scabies are very contagious.
-It’s important to carefully vacuum the furniture and carpets in rooms used by the infested person.
-However, it’s not necessary to fumigate the living areas.
+Vacuum the furniture and carpets in rooms used by the person with scabies.
+You don’t need to fumigate the living areas.

 Call your healthcare provider if:

 - You still have itching, a rash, or both 4 weeks after treatment.

 - You have new red bumps, blisters, or skin flakes 1 week after treatment.

 - Your rash starts to form a crust after treatment.

 You have any of the following signs of infection:

 - Fever of 100.4° F (38° C) or higher.